-This information is part of the Colgate University catalog.
+This information is part of the Colgate University catalog, 2021-22.

 |Professors Harpp, Leventer, Peck (Chair)

-Associate Professor Wong
+Associate Professor Adams, Wong

-Assistant Professor Adams, Levy
+Assistant Professor Harnik, Levy

 Geology is the study of the Earth through time, from its surface environments to its deep interior.
 It is a multi-disciplinary science that explores the physical and chemical nature of the Earth, the evolution and impact of life on our planet, and how global processes operate both now and in the past.
 Geology focuses on the scientific study of Earth materials, such as minerals, rocks, and fossils, as well as Earth-observing data derived from satellites, geophysical instruments, and models.
 The geosciences explain how past and present-day ecosystems and environments have been and are continuing to be shaped by plate tectonics, volcanism, mountain building, climate change, evolution, and human activity through time.